Brewongle Environmental Education Centre logo

 History - Community and remembrance - Aboriginal education

 The Dharug people have occupied the Western Sydney region for more than 22,000 years.
-Dharug culture is connected to the country, people and to the spirituality of the land.
+Dharug culture is connected to Country, people and to the spirituality of the land.
 With the eucalypt forest as the setting, students will learn about the importance of Country and Place to the Dharug nation.
-They will also discover their tools, food, culture, art and music.

 Maximum 4 classes or 120 students per day.